We made changes to your return because we believe there’s a miscalculation. You owe money on your taxes as a result of these changes.

 Am I charged interest on the money I owe?

 Not if you pay the full amount you owe by the date on the payment coupon.
-However interest accrues on the unpaid balance after that date.
+However interest accrues on the unpaid balance after that date until you pay the balance in full.

 Will I receive a penalty if I can’t pay the full amount?

 Yes, you will receive a late payment penalty.
-You can contact us at the number given on your notice if you’re unable to pay the full amount shown in your specific notice because of circumstances beyond your control.
+You can contact us at the number given on your notice if you can't pay the full amount shown in your specific notice because of circumstances beyond your control.
 Contact us by the due date of your payment and, depending on your situation, we may be able to remove the penalty.

 Tips for next year